marisofie/TDT4250_Project/tdt4250.at.model/README.md

   - This would require some manual validation because it's dependent on the Date object, we would therefore argue that we have made a similar feature in `validateRunwayIsBusy` under `Flight`.
 - `validateCrewMemberAvailable` - would check if a given employee is available for a flight.
   - Similarily as the validation above this would require manual validation because we would have to validate with regards to the date, duration and location of the flight.
+- Flight must ensure that arrival time is after departure time.
+  - This has the same validation as the one above, where we would have used the date to compare and make sure that the departure occurs before the arrival.